iminparallel/RAG-bot/README.md

 ## Deployment

-This project has been deployed using Vercel and Git pipeline for CI/CD
+This project has been deployed using Vercel and Git pipeline for CI/CD and compleatly serverless

 ## Guide to populate .env file